lcilliers/hobbies-modelling4comfort/_builds/sea-rescue/001-planning.md

 - Quality construction without rushing
 - Comprehensive photography and documentation

-## Inspiration & Goals

-The goal is to create a piece that:
-- Honors the bravery of rescue service personnel
-- Demonstrates maritime modeling skills
-- Explores new techniques in water and weathering effects
-- Tells a compelling visual story
-- Provides satisfaction in the building process

-## Research Resources to Explore

-- RNLI website and historical archive
-- Maritime museum collections online
-- Model boat building forums and communities
-- YouTube channels on maritime modeling
-- Books on rescue vessel history and operation

 ---

 **Current Status:** Planning and research phase
-**Next Build Log:** Will document vessel selection and initial construction approach
+**Next Build Log:** Document vessel selection and initial construction approach

 *This project is at the beginning of its journey.
 Follow along as planning develops into construction and the rescue scene comes to life.*